Discovery and recovery of crystalline materials with property-conditioned transformers: Results

 \subsubsection{Benchmarking against other ML models for XRD conditioned generation}

-To validate this capability, the framework is first benchmarked against concurrently developed generative models for structure determination conditioned on XRD data.
-This includes DiffractGPT, a general-purpose LLM fine-tuned for XRD data using prompt engineering\cite{choudharyDiffractGPTAtomicStructure2024}; Uni3Dar, an autoregressive model using compressed spatial tokens with multi-modal conditioning tokens\cite{luUni3DARUnified3D2025}; and PXRDGen, a diffusion pipeline leveraging contrastive learning to condition generation\cite{liPowderDiffractionCrystal2025}.
-Model performance is evaluated on the MP-20\cite{jainCommentaryMaterialsProject2013} and Jarvis-DFT\cite{choudharyJointAutomatedRepository2020} benchmarks.
+To validate CrystaLLM-\scalebox{1.3}{$\pi$} on recovery tasks, its performance in XRD-conditioned structure determination was benchmarked against concurrently developed generative architectures.
+These baselines included DiffractGPT, a general-purpose large language model fine-tuned for XRD data via prompt engineering~\cite{choudharyDiffractGPTAtomicStructure2024}; Uni3Dar, an autoregressive model which uses compressed spatial representations with multi-modal conditioning tokens~\cite{luUni3DARUnified3D2025}; and PXRDGen, a diffusion pipeline employing contrastive learning to guide generation~\cite{liPowderDiffractionCrystal2025}.
+Comparative evaluations were conducted using benchmarks on established MP-20~\cite{jainCommentaryMaterialsProject2013} and Jarvis-DFT~\cite{choudharyJointAutomatedRepository2020} datasets.

-To ensure a rigorous and transparent comparison despite the heterogeneity of existing benchmarking protocols, specific methodological adjustments were necessary.
-For Jarvis-DFT, the original data splits were unavailable, requiring the generation of a reproducible random 90/10 split.
-Furthermore, we identified that standard validity screens in benchmarks like MP-20 filtered out 8.93\% of the matching test structures (a problem also addressed in the PXRDGen paper \cite{liPowderDiffractionCrystal2025}).
-To decouple the generative model's intrinsic performance from these external heuristic filters, we report metrics both with and without these screens for MP-20.

 For the MP-20 benchmark, CrystaLLM-\scalebox{1.3}{$\pi$} was trained from scratch following the PXRDGen protocol.
-In the same manner as Uni3Dar, we employed a perplexity-based ranking to select the most confident prediction (see `1-perplexity' in Methods \ref{sec:eval_metrics}).
-Performance is presented in Table \ref{tab:mp20-benchmark}.
-CrystaLLM-\scalebox{1.3}{$\pi$} achieves a competitive conditional match rate of 62.73\% and an RMS-d of 0.0444, representing a 37.2\% improvement in structural quality over PXRDGen (0.0707) for matched structures.

-However, direct comparison is complicated by the studied limitations of the benchmark's validation protocol\cite{martirossyanAllThatStructure2025}.
-By bypassing the validity screen for example (Table \ref{tab:mp20-benchmark}, `Skip Valid.'), the match rate increases to 69.01\%, demonstrating that the model effectively recovers structures that are otherwise discarded by the benchmark's pre-filtering.
+With a perplexity-based ranking for candidate selection, the model achieves a conditional match rate of $62.73\%$ with an RMSD of~\SI{0.0444}{\angstrom} (Table~\ref{tab:mp20-benchmark}).
+As noted in the PXRDGen paper~\cite{liPowderDiffractionCrystal2025}, some of the test set structures fail standard validity checks applied post-generation, meaning that they could never be matched under these checks.
+Therefore, we also performed an analysis with a relaxed validity check for proposed structures (``Skip Valid.''), which shows an elevated match rate of $69.01\%$.